 The Butterfly Pavilion is an outstanding invertebrate zoo, home to hundreds of insect species.
 It’s located just fifteen minutes north of downtown Denver in Westminster, on the corner of 104th Avenue and Westminster Blvd.
-It’s home to both a butterfly pavilion and insect center.
+It’s home to both a butterfly pavilion.
 Guests can access the zoo every day of the year, with the exception of Thanksgiving and Christmas Day.

 It was founded in 1995 as the first stand-alone non-profit invertebrate zoo in the whole country.
 The large zoo encompasses 30,000 square feet on an 11-acre landscape.
 It aims to be the leading research, conservation, and education institution on earth for invertebrates.
 Westminster residents with a valid ID receive discounted admission.